 Can user account creation be automated?

 Yes.
-JustAttach can be intergrated with your enterprise authentication system, such as Active Directory, LDAP, IMAP, POP3, SMTP and RADIUS.
+JustAttach can be intergrated with your enterprise authentication system, such as Active Directory, LDAP, IMAP, POP3, SMTP, RADIUS, SAML or custom URL.
 Accounts can be created automatically when users authenticate successfully for the first time.

 How does JustAttach handle expired accounts?

 JustAttach automatically deletes expired user accounts and files on a daily basis.
 You can configure email reminders to be sent to users before their accounts expire.

 An account is deemed inactive if a specified number of days has elapsed since the last login or file transfer.
 JustAttach automatically cleans up inactive accounts on a daily basis.
 You can configure email reminders to be sent to users before their accounts become inactive.